rowanmanning/audrey/docs/guide/heroku.md

 # Audrey: Deploying on Heroku

-Running Audrey on [Heroku](https://www.heroku.com/) is relatively easy comparted to hosting on a server of your own.
+Running Audrey on [Heroku](https://www.heroku.com/) is relatively easy compared to hosting on a server of your own.
 We provide manual instructions as well as a _nearly_ one-click button to get you set up.

 ## Table of Contents